ShikherVerma/booknshelf.com/readme.md

 ### Engineering todo

-#### July 22th
+#### July 23th
+- When looking at other shelf books you should be able to save it to your bookshelf if you want.
+    - When you’re not logged in you should see a login popup instead of your bookshelves
+    - Login and then you can save it.
 - Default cover for bookshelves
 - I think for the first version let's show only our picked bookshelves.
-- Landing page and home page redesign
-    - Outer and inner navbars
-    - 2 columns, left big side and right sidebar for categories
-    - Hover on shelves effect, fix it
-    - Welcoming alert for visitors.
-    - bookshelves cover image by books
 - Change the font, make it pretty.

 ### TODO Before Launch